ioBroker/ioBroker.repositories/README.md

 You must of course take in count the licenses of components, that used in your adapter.
 E.g. if you use main packet under GPLv2 license, you cannot make CC-BY-NC from that.

 ### Testing
-See how is testing is implemented on ioBroker.template:
+See how testing is implemented on ioBroker.template:
  - https://github.com/ioBroker/ioBroker.template/tree/master/test
  - https://github.com/ioBroker/ioBroker.template/blob/master/package.json#L39
  - Activate tests on travis-ci.org: https://github.com/mbonaci/mbo-storm/wiki/Integrate-Travis-CI-with-your-GitHub-repo